rizdaprasetya/mt-alt-doc/en/after-payment/status-cycle.md

 Fraud Status | Fund Received | Description
 --- | --- | ---
 `accept` | ✅ | Transaction is safe to proceed.
 It is not considered as a fraud.
 `deny` | ❌ | Transaction is considered as fraud.
-It is rejected by Midtrans.
+It is rejected by Midtrans FDS.
+FDS rejected transaction usually will not result in transaction_status: pending, capture, settlement.
 `challenge` | ⚠️ | Transaction is flagged as potential fraud, but cannot be determined precisely. <br/>You can *Accept* or *Deny* the transaction from MAP account or using [Approve Transaction API](https://api-docs.midtrans.com/#approve-transaction) or [Deny Transaction API](https://api-docs.midtrans.com/#deny-transaction).<br/>If no action is taken, the transaction is denied automatically.

 <!-- TODO explain how to do refund, approve, deny, cancel, etc -->